 In contrast, a laptop does it all – but they’re definitely not all created equally.
-This guide will look at the different kinds of laptops you can buy, and the impact that will have on their lifespan and usage.
+This guide will look at the different kinds of laptops you can buy, how to best take care of your laptop, and the impact that will have on their lifespan and usage.

 Does Price Equate to Length of Life?

 First, let’s answer your burning question.
-If I spend more, will my laptop live longer?
+If I spend more, will my laptop last a long time?

 Is There a Difference for Different Kinds of Laptops?